No Result

 • I already burned through July’s Uber Cash deposits from The Platinum Card® from American Express and American Express® Gold Card

-• The Lyft Pink subscription that comes with my Chase Sapphire Reserve® card gives me a 15% discount on rides
+• The Lyft Pink subscription that comes with my Chase Sapphire Reserve® card gave me a 15% discount on rides

-• I earn bonus Delta SkyMiles on Lyft airport rides
+• I earned bonus Delta SkyMiles on Lyft airport rides

 I specifically selected Oakland International Airport and Southwest Airlines on the Lyft app.